Who ya gonna call? A Ghostbuster and a Starship Trooper. Shark Attack (1999) #SharkWeak? Review

 If you’re worried that we’ve moved beyond the era of movie star led shark shenanigans, never fear: “Shark Attack” (kudos on the effort in titling this one, guys) brings us none other than Casper Van Dien and Ernie Hudson.
 Yes, the stars of “Starship Troopers”, “Ghostbusters” and “Congo” are giving up bugs and spooks and apes to take on the ocean’s apex predator.
 Sort of.

-In a quiet South African fishing village of Port Amanzi, something is lurking in the water.
+In the quiet South African fishing village of Port Amanzi, something is lurking in the water.
 The local fishermen can find no fish to catch and the town’s economy is collapsing.
 When a marine biologist friend of his mysteriously vanishes, Steven McKray (van Dien) arrives to investigate.
 He quickly discovers that something fishy is going on at the local marine research institute.

 The film opens with a surprise attack, only this time it’s by some crooked (or at least overly zealous) cops.
 Made in the days before cheap and cheerful CGI, this 1999 movie starts building the tension from the very first scene as we watch a 16kb modem upload a vital email to our soon-to-arrive hero.
 Alas, its transmission is interrupted by the corrupt cops and, after slashing him with a machete they throw him overboard to be devoured by some stock footage.